rubysamurai/mui-sass/README.md

 ### Ruby on Rails

-Add this line to your Rails application's Gemfile:
+Open your Rails application's Gemfile and add this line:

 ```ruby
 gem 'mui-sass'
 ```

-And then execute `bundle` command to install.
+Save Gemfile and execute `bundle` command to install the gem.

-Import `mui` in `app/assets/stylesheets/application.scss`:
+Open `app/assets/stylesheets/application.scss` file and add this line:

 ```scss
 @import 'mui';
 ```

-Default Rails installation comes with `.css` file extension for stylesheet assests files, make sure you change it to `.scss` and remove all the `//= require` and `//= require_tree` statements from file.

-Alternatively, to keep original `application.css` file, you can create `custom.scss` file in same folder and import `mui` there.
+> **Note:** Default Rails installation comes with `.css` file extension for stylesheet assests files, make sure you change it to `.scss` and remove all the `//= require` and `//= require_tree` statements from file.
+Alternatively, to keep original `application.css` file, you can create `custom.scss` file in the same folder and import `mui` there.

-Require `mui` javascript in `app/assets/javascripts/application.js`:
+Open `app/assets/javascripts/application.js` file and add this line:

 ````
 //= require mui
 ````

+Restart Rails web server if it was running and now your Rails application is powered by Sass version of MUI framework.

 ### Compass